-How to Decline a Project While Helping The Client Succeed
+How to Politely Decline a Freelance Project (With 3 Examples)

 As a freelancer, your entire business hinges on finding paying clients.
-So, declining paid work seems very counterintuitive, especially when you have an open calendar.
+So, declining paid work seems counterintuitive, especially with an open calendar.
 But working with the wrong client can be much worse.

 Maybe their budget is too low or the timeline is too short.
 Maybe your interests aren’t aligned or you don’t have the necessary skills.
 Maybe you’re just getting a bad vibe.

 You’re not going to be a good fit for every project and not every client is going to be a good fit for your business.
 But when the time comes to say “no” to a client, don’t leave them empty-handed.
 There are a few ways to guide your client toward success while declining to do the work yourself.

 You won’t be a good fit for every project.
 Not every client will be a good fit for your business.
 Learn to say no!

 When I first started freelancing, I accepted projects from anyone who was willing to pay me.
 As you might imagine, that didn’t always end well.
 Some clients left feeling dissatisfied while others never paid.
 Not having a specific focus meant I wasn’t in a position to get specific results.

 Declining paid work starts with identifying your ideal clients, then saying “no” to anyone who doesn’t match your criteria.

 Why Decline Paid Work?